Simulation eBook - Device models

 Because these sets of equations are very much based on the semiconductor physics of devices and the manufacturing processes used to fabricate them, for some families of devices, such as MOSFETs, different sets of equations may be used to describe devices in the same family.
 The different sets of equations may be used because the manufacturer wishes to describe the operation of their devices to a greater or lesser degree of accuracy.

 Although the equations themselves are hidden deep in the source code for a simulator, in general the coefficients of the sets of equations are collected together in the form of a list.
 Individual devices of any particular device family can then be described by a list of coefficients.
+This list of coefficients is called a model.

 The individual coefficients in a model are called the model parameters.